All Episodes

 Yes, sir.

-Um I was on the second row.
+I was on the second row.

-Um I'm an Obama Obama voter in 2008, and I voted for Trump in 2016.
+I'm an Obama voter in 2008, and I voted for Trump in 2016.

 I went there to kind of learn, but what I learned was while I was in line, they were bringing in all these Democratic voters and activists, and they were handing out signs and agree and disagree, and they were handing them out the questions.

-And as I went in and sat down and I got on the second row, I interacted with everybody and was very benign and they didn't know who I was, and I saw them actually standing in front and moving us all together, getting more people in there.
+And as I went in and sat down and I got on the second row, I interacted with everybody and was very benign and they didn't know who I was.

 And then when Mr. Chaffetz came out, Congressman Chaffetz, I won't get into it.

-I posted it on Facebook.
+I posted her on Facebook.

 I'm not a very political person, but it changed my life.

-If you look at the 59-minute mark on the YouTube um on the video of the Chaffetz Town Hall, I got a chance to ask my question.
+If you look at the 59-minute mark on the YouTube on the video of the Chaffetz Town Hall, I got a chance to ask my question.

 The only reason I did was because I was aggressive and they were trying to stop me from asking.

-And I told the crowd and God and everyone that I'm a Trump voter, a Chaffetz supporter, and an Obama supporter, and I looked at the crowd and said, Your anger is what probably everyone felt in 2012.
+And I told the crowd and God and everyone that I'm a Trump voter, a Chapitz supporter, and an Obama supporter.

 I was yelled at, shouted down.